mmckechney/SqlBuildManager/README.md

 ### **Azure Container Instance (ACI)**

 Using the `sbm aci` commands leverages Azure Container Instance to permit massively parallel updates across thousands of databases.
+Learn how to use ACI [here](docs/aci.md).

 ----